 Is the LS50 worth the $1,500 price tag?
 For the sound quality and superior KEF technology, absolutely.
 Not only are the LS50 great as a stereo pair, but the wide dispersion means they’re perfect home theater installations too.
 This makes these speakers versatile for just about every application.

-The LS50 come in several color options with the flagship gold speaker driver and piano black enclosure being the most popular.
-If you’re a fan of the minimalist look, then the deadly looking Black Edition is certainly one color option to consider.
+The LS50 comes in several color options with the flagship gold speaker driver and piano black enclosure being the most popular.
+If you’re a fan of the minimalist look, then the deadly-looking Black Edition is certainly one color option to consider.
 The KEF LS50 is also available as a wireless option which could find itself added to our list of the best WiFi speakers of 2019.